 Hello doctor,

 Thank you very much for your reply.
-I am attaching my urodynamics report with graphs in a PDF file with eight pages.
-My urogynecologist here wants me to try the Interstim neuromodulator device but I want to try medications first as you suggested.
-My symptoms now are, a constant need to urinate centered in my urethra that comes again immediately after urinating, a very weak flow, hesitancy, straining and pushing to empty, a feeling of incomplete emptying.
+I am attaching my urodynamics report with graphs in an eight-page PDF file.
+My urogynecologist wants me to try the Interstim neuromodulator device, but I want to try medications first, as you suggested.
+My symptoms now are a constant need to urinate centered in my urethra that comes again immediately after urinating, a very weak flow, hesitancy, straining and pushing to empty, and a feeling of incomplete emptying.
 I am currently not taking any medications as the Detrol caused urine retention.
-Based on the urodynamics report, is it underactive bladder or is there something wrong with my urethral sphincter muscles?
-I would appreciate any help you can give as I am suffering from this condition.
+Based on the urodynamics report, is it an underactive bladder, or is something wrong with my urethral sphincter muscles?
+I would appreciate any help you can give as I suffer from this condition.

 Hello,